jMeter - Best Practices

 Disable all JMeter graphs as they consume a lot of memory.
 You can view all of the real time graphs using the JTLs tab in your web interface.

-Do not forget to erase the local path from CSV Data Set Config if used.
+Don't forget to erase the local path from CSV Data Set Config if used.

 Clean the Files tab prior to every test run.